llang629/watchclay/README.md

 `hash_floor` The minimum acceptable hashrate in Mh/s for the total mining rig.
 A typical starting point for AMD RX570/580 is **20 Mh/s multiplied by the number of GPUs**.
 Catches a floundering GPU when Claymore can't remedy.

 `reject_ceiling` The maximum acceptable number of shares rejected by the mining pool.
-Malformed shares can be a undesirable side-effect of overclocking.
+Malformed shares can be an undesirable side-effect of overclocking.

-`temp_ceiling` The maximum acceptable temperature for a GPU, in degrees Celsius.
-Unlike the other limits, exceeding the temperature ceiling results in immediate shutdown to avoid permanent damage.
+`temp_ceiling` The maximum acceptable temperature for any GPU, in degrees Celsius.
+Unlike the other limits, exceeding the temperature ceiling results in immediate power shut down to avoid permanent damage.

 `check_time` Seconds between Claymore mining rig status checks.
 Suggested value is **10 seconds**.

 `max_recheck` Maximum rechecks allowed when an issue arises before the rig is reset by power cycle.
-Too few rechecks results in hair-trigger resets, when waiting would have allowed the issue to resolve.
-Also check_time multipled by max_rechecks must be long enough to allow the rig to reboot and Claymore to restart, or else watchclay will cause an endless cycle of resets.
-Suggested value is **12 rechecks**, which only resets the rig after about two minutes of an issue persisting.
+Too few rechecks results in hair-trigger resets, when waiting would have allowed the issue to resolve itself.
+Also, check_time multipled by max_recheck must be long enough to allow the rig to reboot and Claymore to restart, or else watchclay will cause an endless loop of resets.
+Suggested value is **12 rechecks**, which resets the rig after about two minutes of an issue persisting.

+`cycle_time` Seconds to pause between power off and power on during a reset.
+Allows the power supply capacitors to discharge for a clean restart.
+Suggested value is **30 seconds**.

+`wait_time` Seconds to wait before an API call to mPower or Claymore times out with no response.
+Suggested value is **10 seconds**.

-cycle_time=30     ; seconds for power cycle pause wait_time=10      ; seconds for mPower and Claymore API responses update_time=3600  ; seconds between normal email updates [email] sender=watchclay@yourdomain.com
+update_time=3600  ; seconds between normal email updates [email] sender=watchclay@yourdomain.com